dave-mccollough/dave-mccollough/README.md

 ---
 - 🔧  Consultant working in the Microsoft Cloud
 - 💡  Interested in Cloud, Data, Security, and Blockchain
-- 📖  Currently learning Data Engineering on Azure and Blockchain
+- 📖  Currently studying for Azure AI-102: Designing and Implementing a Microsoft Azure AI Solution
 ***
 ### Tools and Technologies
 ---